Where Could Hurricane Erin Hit? What to Know Before the Storm

-It’s hurricane season for the East Coast of the United States, and Tropical Storm Erin is making headlines this week.
-Per the National Hurricane Center’s (NHC) forecast, the system will become a hurricane later this week.
-Most spaghetti models and other forecasts show that Erin won’t even hit the East Coast, so why is the development causing concern?
-Could it make landfall in the Caribbean or the East Coast?
+It’s hurricane season for the East Coast of the United States, and Hurricane Erin is making headlines this week.
+Most spaghetti models and other forecasts show that Erin wouldn’t even hit the East Coast, so why is the development causing concern?
+Could it make landfall?
 Get updates on the hurricane below.

 Is Tropical Storm Erin a Hurricane?